TranNhiem/MA_SSRL_Pytorch/README.md

 [Blog Post]("Coming Soon")

 ```
-[*MASSRL*] leverages multi-Augmentation strategy allow us to increase the quantity and diversity of data.
-As the result show that require less epochs iteration training can archieve significant better performance compare to baseline for self-supervised pre-training stage.
+MASSRL leverages the multi-Augmentation strategy to allow us to increase the quantity and diversity of data.
+The result shows that requiring fewer epochs of iteration training can perform significantly better than the baseline
+like (BYOL or SimCLR) for the self-supervised pre-training stage.
 ```
 <p align="center">
   <img src="images/pre-training_stage.png" width="380">